 What happens if my child is unwell or injured?

 In the event of illness or injury, our experienced staff will first assess the child’s condition, and decides as to whether the child needs to see a doctor or receive a treatment at the local hospital.
+Many course centres also have a nurse on duty 24 hours a day, and all centres have trained first-aiders.
 If emergency treatment is needed, we make every effort to contact parents/guardians beforehand.

 Do I need to buy an insurance cover for my child?

-Almost all our summer school programmes, with just a few execptions, include an insurance cover as part of the enrolment, which is specifically designed to meet the needs of our students coming on courses in the UK.
+Almost all our summer school programmes, with just a few exceptions, include a comprehensive insurance cover as part of the enrollment, which is specifically designed to meet the needs of our students coming on courses in the UK.
 Once the deposit is paid and a place is booked, your child is covered on the travel insurance policy for his/her time spent studying in the UK.
 You can view the summary of our insurance policy here.